-There is a common observation when it comes down to technological advancements of pretty much any kind: the cost-versus-reward curve gets increasingly flat with increasing cost.
+There is a common observation when it comes down to technological advancements of pretty much any kind: the cost-versus-reward curve gets increasingly flat with increasing cost: diminishing returns.
 Eventually, the slope of the curve becomes so small that to get any appreciable increase in reward, the increase in cost becomes outrageously large.
 For many technologies related to entertainment, we're getting close to that point or are beyond it.
 Audio is a nice example: for most people, the 16-bit 44.1kHz sampling rate of the CD was perfectly sufficient.
 In fact, most people are perfectly happy with MP3, which from a purely objective point of view is much worse in quality.
 Most people do not even seem to notice or care that recent albums are often mastered much more poorly than a few decades ago.
 Yet nowadays companies are trying to push consumer audio products at 24-bit 96kHz or even more.
 This allows to faithfully reproduce a dynamic range between perfect silence and permanent hearing damage, and a frequency range that is only useful for dogs and bats.
 For mixing and processing audio this seemingly insanely high resolution is useful, but for a consumer end-product it is not.
 In fact, these higher specifications could make it impossible to manufacture something satisfactory for the same low price for which a good system with lower specifications could have been manufactured.
 The same goes for megapixels in cameras: when the size of the CCD sensor remains fixed, increasing the pixel count implies making the pixels smaller, which increases noise.
 A 10MPixel camera I bought in 2009 took worse (noisier) pictures than a much older 4MPixel camera from 2004, even though these cameras had the same form factor and cost pretty much the same.
-In this case the curve did not only flatten, it went downward again.
+In this case not only did the curve flatten, it even went downward again.